 Ms. Williams filed five bankruptcies over a decade – all to try to stop the foreclosure/eviction process on her condo.
 She even involved a friend in this fraud by transferring title to the friend, after which the friend filed for bankruptcy.
 This did not work out well for the friend because he was also sued for bankruptcy fraud.
 Eventually the friend admitted he committed perjury as part of filing his own bankruptcy, and, in exchange for avoiding a felony conviction, the friend testified against Ms. Williams about the scam.

-NOTE: bankruptcy is not a game.
+Bankruptcy is not a game.

 Never go down this path without understanding the implications on your life (present and future).
 Never lie on any legal document.
 Never lie on the stand.
+Never lie to your attorney or your mother (both are there to try to help you).